The translation of this document is outdated.

 Section 11.
 The Cabinet may, in cases provided for by

-law and according to the procedures specified in the State
+law and in accordance with the procedures laid down in the State

 Administration Structure Law, delegate the performance of